Sleeping winter away – secrets of hibernating wildlife

 Edwards' Hairstreaks, Satyrium edwardsii

-Edwards’ Hairstreaks, Satyrium edwardsii, overwinter as eggs (aecole2010 / Flickr; cc by 2.0)
+Edwards’ Hairstreaks, Satyrium edwardsii, overwinter as eggs (aecole2010 / Flickr; CC BY 2.0)

 Mourning cloaks, Nymphalis antiopa

 Mourning Cloaks, Nymphalis antiopa, overwinter as adults.
-(Fyn Kynd / Flickr; cc by-sa 2.0).
+(Fyn Kynd / Flickr; CC BY-SA 2.0)

-Okay, but how do they do that without a “winter coat” of some kind?
+Okay, but how do they do that without a “winter coat,” you might ask?
 The secret is in their body chemistry.
-Before winter arrives, they begin secreting a natural “antifreeze” into their body fluids to keep them from freezing.
+Before winter, they begin secreting a natural “antifreeze” into their body fluids to keep them from freezing.
 It’s a combination of chemicals that include sorbitol and glycerol and works like antifreeze does in our car radiators.
+If they can prevent the formation of ice crystals—even if their body temperature drops below freezing—they can survive.
+More about butterflies and moths

 Pssst!
 Here’s the buzz!